GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

 ARIMA stands for Auto-Regressive Integrated Moving Average and it is a gold standard tool for forecasting linear models.
 The auto-regressive (AR) component indicates that part of the model uses a weighted sum of previous values of the output up to a certain number of "lags" with error to predict new values.
 Similarly, the moving average (MA) component indicates that the mean of the signal and the weighted sum of previous residual errors from the mean up to a certain number of lags are used to predict new values of the data.
 Finally the integrated (I) component indicates that the time series undergoes a simple difference in order to ensure stationarity.

-This model can be used in Python through the statsmodels package, and so using the Pandas library, the E-commerce data can be loaded and aggregated in python to return the sum of the order totals on each day that exists in the data set, creating the total profit time-series:
+This model can be used in Python through the statsmodels package, and so using the Pandas library, the E-commerce data can be loaded and aggregated in python to return the sum of the order totals on each day that exists in the dataset, creating the total profit time-series:

 <img src="https://ik.imagekit.io/ol32yu856/Post_images/TotalProfitSeries.png?updatedAt=1760124916524">